nats-io/nats.net.v1/README.md

 * NATS - The NATS.Client assembly
 * Tests
     * IntegrationTests - XUnit tests, verifying the client integration with `nats-server.exe` (ensure you have `nats-server.exe` in your path to run these).
+    * IntegrationTestsInternal - XUnit tests, verifying internal only functionality
+    * IntegrationTestsUsingNitoAsyncEx - XUnit tests, verifying functionality that depends on NitoAsyncEx
     * UnitTests - XUnit tests that requires no dependencies
 * Samples
-    * Publish Subscribe
-        * Publish - A sample publisher.
-        * Subscribe - A sample subscriber.
-    * QueueGroup - An example queue group subscriber.
-    * Request Reply
-        * Requestor - A requestor sample.
-        * Replier - A sample replier for the Requestor application.

-All examples provide statistics for benchmarking.
+    To see, the full set of samples is documented in the [Samples Readme](src/Samples/README.md).
+Some examples provide statistics for benchmarking.

 ### .NET Core SDK
 .NET Core SDK style projects are used, so ensure your environment (command line, VSCode, Visual Studio, etc) supports the targetted .NET Core SDK in `src\global.json` as well as .NET Framework 4.6 or greater.